CURBSIDE RECYCLING CHARGES

 Don't I already pay a Waste reduction charge on my utility bill?

-Currently, residents pay a Waste Reduction Fee of $0.12/day and monthly charges vary depending on how many days there are in the month.
-This covers the cost of the City's three recycling stations which will stay in operation to accept recyclables not allowed in the blue cart and large volumes of recycling.
-It also supports other recycling programs like fall leaf collection, Christmas tree recycling, yard waste sites and the collection of household hazardous waste.
-These programs will all still exist in conjunction with curbside recycling.
+Residents also pay a Waste Reduction Fee of $0.12/day and monthly charges vary depending on how many days there are in the month.
+This covers the cost of the City's three recycling stations and supports other waste diversion programs like fall leaf collection, Christmas tree recycling, yard waste sites and the collection of household hazardous waste.

 If you're only picking my garbage up every other week, why isn't my Waste collection fee going down?